Ender-Development/EnderModpackTweaks/FEATURES.md

 ### [Client Tweaks](https://www.curseforge.com/minecraft/mc-mods/client-tweaks)

 - licensed under MIT
+- EMT doesn't contain all of it's features to avoid duplication
+- if you want a specific tweak from it let me know
+- the following tweaks are part of EMT right now:
   - disable Auto-Jump (this includes the Button in the Controls)
   - add a master Volume Slider to the main options screen

 ### [ChunkOMG](https://www.curseforge.com/minecraft/mc-mods/chunkomg)